When an experienced non-biased person evaluates the condition of a property.

 There's a lot to see.
-Inspections usally take about 2-3 hours.
+Inspections usally take about 2 hours.
 We recommend that you make time to be there to ask questions and to see items first hand that could be of concern.
-After the inspection, you will get your written report within 24 hours, complete with pictures and descriptions of potential concerns.
+Later the same day you will get your written report, complete with pictures and industry standard descriptions of potential concerns.

 Radon is a radioactive gas that forms naturally when uranium, thorium, or radium, which are radioactive metals break down in rocks, soil and groundwater.
 People can be exposed to radon primarily from breathing radon in air that comes through cracks and gaps in buildings and homes.

 A radon test is when a continuous read monitor is placed in the lowest level living space within the house, that records the radon gas emitting from the ground + relative humidity + barometric pressure + temperature over a minimum of 48 hours.
 The data is interpreted by Radalink a NRPP certified laboratory.
 You will get a written report of the findings.
 For more information: https://www.epa.gov/radon